rgknp/AIDayLabs/lab03.1-tdsp_and_aml/0_README.md

 ### Lab: Use-case evaluation for Data Science questions

 In this lab you'll evaluate a business scenario, and detail possible predictions, classifications, or other data science questions that you can begin to explore.
 - [ ] Read the scenario above carefully.
 You can optionally copy and paste the scenario text below into a new text file called *Business Understanding.md* in the /docs directory set up in the previous lab.
-AFter class discussion, you can enter the answers to the following questions in this document.
+After class discussion, you can enter the answers to the following questions in this document.
 - [ ] Is this something that you can use a Machine Learning system for a solution?
 - [ ] Which algorithm or family of algorithms could you use to answer your question?
 - [ ] What data source(s) will you need to complete your prediction?